PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Close App

-Close an app on device.
+Close the app which was provided in the capabilities at session creation and quits the session.

 ### Usage